 Virtual visits: conducted via Zoom or other preferred online platform; support personnel (to moderate and manage technical aspects)

 JK- Gr.
-3 – TERRY FOX AND ME: Storytelling session plus Q & A. For older children she includes a Powerpoint presentation, with an interactive look behind the curtain at how an idea becomes a book.
+3 – True Stories With a Twist Storytelling session with two of her picture books plus Q & A. For older children she shares a PowerPoint presentation, focusing on the challenges of finding a fresh take on a familiar story and showing how an idea turns into a book.

 *ALL PRESENTATIONS ARE AVAILABLE FOR VIRTUAL VISITS.